mwbowers/mwbowers.github.io/manuals/configuration/bterm/bterm-customization.md

 ---
-title: BTerm Customization
+title: "Customizing BTerm: A Comprehensive Guide"
-description: This document details the process for customizing BTerm, including changing themes, configuring settings, and adding plugins to enhance functionality and user experience.
+description: "Unlock the full potential of BTerm with our customization guide.
+Tailor your experience with tips on themes, shortcuts, and more."
 ---

 The Browser 5250 Terminal (BTerm) is fully customizable.